JoyGoswami/third-assessment/README.md

 # Assessment Project for SEIP

-This Project is designed using only flex.
-The website is not responsive.
-(1366 \* 768) resolution is recommended for better experience.
+This Project is designed using Bootstrap.

 ## Author